 Syracuse cathedral (Siracusa’s duomo)

-Possibly the most impressive of all Syracuse’s buildings, the Syracuse cathedral stands on a large square in the centre of Ortigia.
+Possibly the most impressive of all Syracuse’s buildings, and of the most stunning landmarks in Italy, the Syracuse cathedral stands on a large square in the centre of Ortigia.

 Piazza del duomo opens up suddenly at the end of narrow lanes and it almost slaps you in the face with its beauty and imposing height.